College: College of Social Sciences and International Studies

 Department: International Relations

 Timor Sharan is a final-year PhD candidate in the College of Social Sciences and International Studies.
-Mr. Sharan's research examines the network politics of statebuilding and its impact on the consolidation of a 'network state' in post-2001 Afghanistan.
-His research combines various fields of studies including post-conflict peacebuilding, the anthropology of the state, and network, organisational and institutional theories.
+Mr. Sharan's research is on post-2001 international intervention and statehood in Afghanistan.
+More specifically, he examines the political economy of a 'network state' in Afghanistan.
+His research combines various fields of studies including post-conflict peacebuilding, the anthropology of the state as well as network, organisational and institutional theories.
 His doctoral research is funded by the UK's Economics and Social Science Research Council (ESRC).

-Mr. Sharan holds an MPhil degree in Development Studies from University of Cambridge, an MRes in Politics from University of Exeter, and a BA in International Relations and Politics from University of Essex.
-He has four years of work experience in different policy and research organisations in Afghanistan including Afghanistan Research and Evaluation Unit (AREU), DfID and USAID.
-He has managed and supervised a wide range of research and evaluation projects for various international organisations including the UNODCís 2009 annual assessment report on poppy cultivation and food insecurity in Afghanistan, a World Bank assessment report on land conflict, and a research study of aid effectiveness and mutual accountability.
-Most recently, he was hired as a Governance Consultant for DfID to help evaluate the current state of political entities in Afghanistan and make recommendations on how best to target UK Government resources to support greater political participation.
-He was also employed as a Technical Research Consultant to Afghanistan Stabilisation Initiative (ASI), a USAID funded project, to help assess the impact of USAID projects on security and governance in ten districts of South and South East Afghanistan.
+Mr. Sharan holds an MPhil degree in Development Studies from University of Cambridge and MRes in Politics from University of Exeter.
+He has worked as a specialist for the UK Department for International Development (DfID) and United States Agency for International Development (USAID) in Kabul, Afghanistan, as well as at a research position for the Afghanistan Research and Evaluation Unit (AREU).
+Mr. Sharan has managed and supervised a wide range of research and evaluation projects for various international organisations including the UNODC's 2009 annual assessment report on poppy cultivation and food insecurity in Afghanistan.
+Most recently, he was hired as a specialist for DfID to help evaluate the current state of political entities in Afghanistan and make recommendations on how best to target UK Government resources to support greater political participation.
+In addition, he was employed as a Technical Research Consultant to Afghanistan Stabilisation Initiative (ASI), a USAID funded project, to help assess the impact of USAID projects on security and governance in ten districts of South and South East Afghanistan.

-Mr. Sharan is a founding member of Afghanistan Knowledge Management Institute and a founding member of Afghanistan Intellectual Property Rights Association.
+Mr. Sharan is a founding member of Afghanistan Knowledge Management Institute (AKMI) and a founding member of Afghanistan Intellectual Property Rights Association (AIPRA).
+AKMI was established with the aim of disseminating up-to-date global knowledge and resources to the Afghan population.

 Mr. Sharan's latest publications are: